Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-26-mid-point-check-in-2016.markdown

 image : /images/og/2016-week-3-check-in.jpg
 ---

 At the halfway point of Art-A-Hack teams reach a critical point where they iterate on initial ideas.
-We’re checking in on the teams working out of the ThoughtWorks office this week to see what their projects look like now at this mid-point.
+We’re checking in on the teams working out of the Thoughtworks office this week to see what their projects look like now at this mid-point.

 {% slider 4:3 %}
   ![Sonic Equations](/images/blog/2016/IMG_1358.jpg)